-- Step 1: Students wishing to secure a place in St. Munchin's College must complete the Common Application Form by placing 1 in the box beside St. Munchin's College and 2,3,4,5,6,7,8,9,10,11 beside other preferences. - Step 2: Applicants must return the Common Application Form to St. Munchin's College (1st choice school) by Monday the 11th of January 2021 at 12.30 p.m. - Step 3: Written confirmation of receipt of application form will be sent to parents. - Step 4: Copies of the Common Application Form will be sent by St. Munchin's College to the Limerick Education Centre (LEC) as part of the process to ensure that all students applying to Limerick City schools have been placed.

-Step 5: Offers of places will be posted on Tuesday the 26th of January 2021.

-Step 6: Acceptance of places must be made by Wednesday the 3rd of February 2021 by
+- Step 1: Students wishing to secure a place in St. Munchin's College must complete the Common Application Form by placing 1 in the box beside St. Munchin's College and 2,3,4,5,6,7,8,9,10,11 beside other preferences. - Step 2: Applicants must return the Common Application Form to St. Munchin's College (1st choice school) by Monday the 15th of January 2024 at 4.00 p.m. - Step 3: Written confirmation of receipt of application form will be sent to parents. - Step 4: Copies of the Common Application Form will be sent by St. Munchin's College to the Limerick Education Centre (LEC) as part of the process to ensure that all students applying to Limerick City schools have been placed. - Step 5: Offers of places will be posted on Tuesday 30th January 2024. - Step 6: Acceptance of places must be made by Wednesday 7th February 2024 by 12noon. - Step 7: Registration Night on Tuesday 20th February 2024.

-12noon.

-Step 7: Registration Night on Tuesday the 23rd of February 2021.